hns/hns.github.com/_posts/2010-09-21-benchmark.md

 ## The Fine Print <a name="fineprint"> </a>

 The code for the benchmark is available [on github][benchmark].
+There's also [a tarball][results] with the raw results.
 I ran the benchmark on my ThinkPad T61 running 32-bit Ubuntu 10.4 on a 2.4 GHz Core2 Duo processor.
 For Ringo, I used the server HotSpot VM which (I think) is the default on Linux.
 If you are using another VM, your results will likely differ.
 The usual disclaimers apply.